rndmRobbie/rndm/README.md

 # rndm
 &lt;p>Robbie.
-Architect learning JS—this site is the experiment.&lt;/p>
+Architect learning JS and coding—this site is the experiment.&lt;/p>